BARC ANIMAL SHELTER AND ADOPTIONS

 - If the mother does not come back, you may step in.
 It is imperative that you keep the kittens warm and dry while you come up with a plan.
 You can do so by placing the kittens in a box with clean soft towels and with a warming bottle.
 You can make a DIY heating pad using a tube sock and rice.
 Kittens cannot regulate their own body temperatures so keeping them warm is very important.
 Kittens are more likely to die from hypothermia than starvation.

-- If the kittens are dirty, cold, meowing or appear sick, underweight or dehydrated, bring them to BARC located at 2700 Evella Street from 9am to 5pm.
-Please note no appointment is necessary.
+- If the kittens are dirty, cold, or appear sick, underweight or dehydrated, bring them to BARC located at 2700 Evella Street from 9am to 5pm.
+Please note no appointment is necessary, but wait times for unscheduled intakes may take up to 3 hours for processing, if approved.

 If you are looking for ways to help please consider donating, volunteering, or fostering!
 To contact our foster program please email firstname.lastname@example.org.